gr1zix/create-font-fallback/README.md

 1. Go to `main.js` and import your fonts from `import yourFont from '@capsizecss/metrics/your-font'`
 2. Add each imported font to `createFontStack` array
-3. First font should be you external fonts for fallback
+3. First font should be you external fonts for fallback.
+Order should be same as in you css.
+Example: `font-family: Nunito, Arial, Helvetica`
 3. Run `npm run dev` and check you browser console to receive generated fontFaces for each your font

 #### Sources: